intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 I want to make a change to InterMine.
 How do I install InterMine locally?
 --------------------------------------------------------------------------------------------

-See :doc:`Local installation </system-requirements/software/git/>` for how to install InterMine locally.
+See :docs:`Local installation </system-requirements/software/git/>` for how to install InterMine locally.

 I got a different error!
 Help!
 ----------------------------------------------